Michigan Criminal Defense Attorney

 - Driving under the influence of alcohol or drugs.
 Whether you have been charged with Operating While Intoxicated (OWI) or Operating While Visibly Intoxicated (OWVI) by alcohol or controlled substances; in Michigan, these charges come with serious consequences.
 You could end up with jail time, hefty fines, license revocation, and more.

 - Domestic violence, aggravated assault & battery.
-A person charged with a violent crime committed against former or current spouses or domestic partners faces jail time and fines; repeat offenders can be charged with a felony and sent to prison.
+A person charged with a violent crime committed against former or current spouses or domestic partners faces jail time and fines; repeat offenders will face felony charges and additional jail time.

 - Controlled Substance Offenses.
 Whether you have been arrested for a minor misdemeanor for possession or for the federal crime of manufacturing methamphetamine or drug trafficking, all drug convictions in Michigan carry serious repercussions from loss of reputation to loss of freedom.

 - Marijuana Offenses (Medical, Recreational, and Minor).
 As of 2019, Michigan has legalized the use of recreational cannabis.
 This new legislation still carries strict requirements regarding possession amounts for the different classifications of cannabis.
-However, if you are a caregiver or patient who has been accused of violating the Michigan Medical Marihuana Act (MMMA) you could still face felony charges.
+It is important to understand the rules of medical and recreational cannabis, even caregivers and patients violating the Michigan Medical Marihuana Act (MMMA) can face felony charges.

 - Traffic Violations.
 While charges like a moving violation causing death or reckless driving with personal injury can carry long prison sentences, even simple traffic violations such as speeding can have serious repercussions.
 Paying a traffic ticket is a responsibility that could carry repercussions, including adding points to a driver’s license that could result in license suspension or revocation.

 Understand the Defense Process